crickbabs/DRB_TT-seq/align.md

 ---

-The output of this script are two sorted and index BAM files - one for the target organism and one for the spike-in.
+The output of this script are two sorted, duplicate marked and indexed BAM files - one for the target organism and one for the spike-in.
 There are also gene level counts produced by STAR ("*.ReadsPerGene.out.tab") that may be may used to generate scale factors.

 *It is assumed that the FASTQ reads have been checked for quality and any filtering, adapter trimming etc. that might be required has been done prior to running this script.*